mike-lischke/java2typescript/doc/features.md

 In this example the resolver creates empty sources for each known JRE package (which could not be resolved otherwise).
 An empty source has an empty symbol table and can hence not resolve symbols.
 So they serve rather as placeholders.
 If a package cannot be resolved `java2typescript` implicitly creates an empty source (and logs that in the console).

 Normally you would, however, not create an empty source, but one that can deal with symbols and return fully qualified names.
-For an example how to do that check the `JavaPackageSource.ts` file, which manually creates a symbol table for all supported Java types, and holds the target path to the TS implementations (shims) for path resolution.
+For an example how to do that check the `JavaPackageSource.ts` file, which manually creates a symbol table for all supported Java types, and holds the target path to the TypeScript implementations (shims) for path resolution.